BEST PRACTICES

 Pie Charts great for showing the distribution of data.
 This may be the distribution of individual Dimensions, like when the Metric "Sessions by Source" is added to a Pie Chart and each "Source" is a different slice of the Pie Chart.
 On the other hand, a Pie Chart may be populated by individual Metrics.
 An example of this is adding "Total Followers" Metrics from each Social Source (Facebook, Twitter, LinkedIn, etc.) to a Pie Chart in order to produce a Pie Chart that clearly displays "Total Social Following."

 Tables, on the other hand, show exact values and comparison percentages (performance trends).
-Tables allow you to view comparison percentages (Pie Charts do not), and individual Metric or Dimension values are visible without hovering over it.
+Tables allow you to view comparison percentages and individual Metric or Dimension values are visible without hovering over it.
+For Pie Charts, you can view the comparison percentages on the tool tips of each slice.

 Gauge vs Progress Bar